 If you submit an application during or in between training courses, your application will be saved and added to a waitlist.
 You will be notified after the selection process has been completed.

-The application deadline for the 2021 training program is Friday, June 25th at 3pm
+The application deadline for the 2022 training program is Friday, December 31st.

 This project is funded by grant #90NA8404-01-00 from the Administration for Native Americans